 No, seriously, it’s been beneficial in the past to not know too much about the interviewee before diving into a stack of questions, guided more by their responses than any predetermined views about the music, the genre, and the band’s ethos.

 And so it was with Bobby.
-Any and all surprised responses are genuine.
+Any and all surprised responses from the interviewer are genuine.

 Big Tobacco Company have a new self-titled album out now, and you can listen to tracks and buy them individually or en masse via their website.

 On a stunning, clear, late summer lunchtime in St Marys in far, far western Sydney, Australia I pulled up a pew in the rugby league club and had a great chat with Bobby.

 You can follow Big Tobacco Company on Facebook: https://www.facebook.com/bIgtoBacCocoMpaNY/